abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 or put suffix // to search for file only,
 or put suffix /// to search for link only

-$ l \\/
+$ l \\\\/
 list every filesystem type under "/" (root) directory entirely, the preceding \\ (but must escapedly be put as \\\\) is to differentiate it with second use above: list every directory only under current directory

 $ l -s -i *.bin
 query any object having 'bin' name suffix then list it with the size and file information under current directory entirely

 $ l  -t ./*.bin//
-list every file only (excluding else type) having type name 'bin' on this directory only, with the last modification
+list every file only (excluding else type) of 'bin' file type on this directory only, with the last modification

-As absolute path, it always searchs up to directories of depths given explicitly either with or without wildcard, such as:
+As absolute path, it always searchs up to directories of depths specified explicitly, either with or without wildcard, such as:

+/qt/build/core/meta
+means searching for any file type namedly "meta" under "core under "build" on "qt" directory

 /qt/\*/\*/core/meta
-means to search for any file type "meta" under "core" dir. being under any directory being under any directory under "qt" directory on top/root of filesystem.
+search for any file type "meta" under "core" dir. being under any directory being under any directory under "qt" directory on top/root of filesystem.

 To search somewhere deeper than such up to maximum, add "\*\*", double wildcard asterisks, in the context of intended depth ply e.g.
 $ l /qt/\*/\*/core/\*\*/meta